-Take that ad and the magical do-it-all product, and instead move it to the home workshop and replace the product with an oscillating multi-tool.
+Take that ad and the magical do-it-all product, and instead move it to the home workshop and replace the product with an oscillator multi-tool.

-The oscillating multi-tool is the real world’s version of a do-it-all tool that actually does what it says.
+The cutting and sanding tool is the real world’s version of a do-it-all tool that actually does what it says.

 No hyping up the smallest details, no limited time offers and buy one get another free deal.

 This tool doesn’t need those gimmicks because it sells on its own merits.